meritt/co-easymongo/readme.md

 })();
 ```

-To figure which API are available, you need to read the [readme in the easymongo](https://github.com/meritt/easymongo#api).
+To figure which of APIs are available, you need to read the [easymongo readme](https://github.com/meritt/easymongo#api).

 ## Author